Libraries and Archives

 Media History Project, University of Minnesota

-The Media History Project is an online resource 'promoting the study of media from petroglyphs to pixels';: includes articles on a wide range of topics and timelines relating to the history of the media.
+The Media History Project is an online resource 'promoting the study of media from petroglyphs to pixels'.
+It includes articles on a wide range of topics and timelines relating to the history of the media.

 Wisconsin Historical Association, Madison, USA

 The Wisconsin Historical Association holds materials relevant to media history researchers within its Mass Communications History Collections.
 The Mass Communications History Collections were established in 1955 to document the importance of the mass media in 20th-century American life.
 The collections include the papers of hundreds of important individuals, corporations and professional organizations in the fields of journalism, broadcasting, advertising and public relations.
 The collection, including the papers of NBC and United Artists Corporation, and public relations consultants such as John W. Hill and Paul B. Zucker, incorporates some material relating to Australia.